The Lady Behind the Stork.......

-As I edit this intro in 2022 to give it a much needed update I reflect that I’ve been writing this blog on and off for 12 years.
+As I edit this intro in 2024 to give it a much needed update I reflect that I’ve been writing this blog on and off for 15 years.
 That’s a long time and much has changed since I first started journaling our road to becoming parents through adoption.
 How I see my identity currently has changed from when I first started writing.
 Back then my professional days working as a counsellor, personal adviser and SRE/PSHE teacher weren’t far behind me.
 I stopped working when we adopted Katie.
 Over the time since I started writing I opened my own business working as a Reiki therapist which I loved.
-I also started working part-time in a complementary medicine centre which I love.
-The impact of the recent pandemic on Katie and Pip meant I had to close my business, I hope, temporarily to care for them whilst they are out of full time education.
-It’s been two years however since my business closed.
-I feel the loss of my work and the identity for myself that comes with my work.
-Writing and my work helps me keep grounded and in touch with who I am.
+The impact of the pandemic on Katie and Pip meant I had to close my business to care for them whilst they have been out of full time education.
+It’s been four years however since my business closed.
+I still feel the loss of my work and the identity for myself that comes with my work.
+Writing and my work helps me keep grounded and in touch with who I am and these days I'm a mama-warrior for the children, fighting for the right education and medical support alongside a life long dream of learning to play the piano.
 I developed chronic fatigue syndrome not long after we adopted Pip and have also developed fibromyalgia as well.
+Stress has probably played a big part in those developments.
 I’m lucky in that I can manage from day to day with the quite intense needs of the children but my dancing days of tap and mo-jive have had to be retired and I have to manage my energy levels carefully.
 Anecdotally I hear of quite a few adopters developing such medical issues.

 I love connecting with other adopters and bloggers through this blog and Twitter and Facebook and receive emails from many different people who often share their adoption stories with me.
 "Life with Katie" almost has a life of its own now.